 Our guide to the best new features in Android Oreo shows you how to get started with Google’s big 2017 Android OS update.
-Here’s all you need to know about the biggest upgrades found in Version 8.0 Oreo, including how to update your phone to the beta version and what's different compared with Nougat.
+Here’s all you need to know about the biggest upgrades found in Android Version 8.0, including how to update your phone to Oreo and what's different compared with Nougat.

 What is Android Oreo?